uvalib/monorepo/README.md

 ```
 * hopefully you didn't get any errors :|

+ToDo: say something about setting up a .env file
+ToDo: say something about Docker requirements for some projects

 ### Executing scripts/commands

 You should be able to execute scripts/commands as you normally would on individual packages (calling on scripts defined in the package.json for the individual package/project/app).